 - Prepare your household hazardous waste for drop off.
 When preparing hazardous items for disposal at the Household Hazardous Waste Facility, be sure that liquids are in sturdy leak-proof containers with caps or lids.
 Use the original container whenever possible.
 Secure breakable or loose items inside boxes or bags.
 Do not mix items together.
 Be careful that no items spill or break when they are in your vehicle.

-- Bring your items to Riverside Recycling, 910 Riverside St. on the 1st Saturday of the month (April through November) No HHW day in July.
-Collection occurs from 8AM to 2PM.
+- Bring your items to Riverside Recycling, 910 Riverside St. on the 1st Saturday of the month (April through November) Collection occurs from 8AM to 2PM.
 When you arrive at the facility, stop at the attendant’s booth and speak with the staff.
 Present your e-card or pay the appropriate fee.
 ALL HAZARDOUS WASTE MUST BE DROPPED OFF BEFORE RECYCLING ANY OTHER ITEMS.

 - Follow any directions you receive at the attendant’s booth and proceed to the facility.
 When you pull up at the HHW facility, stay in your vehicle.
 The HHW staff will assist you with removing your items.

 The following are items commonly found in Portland homes that can be disposed of as part of the City of Portland’s household hazardous waste program.